ON3VZ/ON3VZ.github.io/_posts/2026-03-23-virtual-fox-hunt.md

 **Your mission:** find 5 hidden radio beacons scattered across the terrain and make it back to base before time runs out.

-The world has a deliberately blocky, Minecraft-like feel — cheerful, accessible, and just atmospheric enough to make you feel like you are genuinely out in the field.
+The world has a deliberately blocky, Minecraft-like feel, cheerful, accessible, and just atmospheric enough to make you feel like you are genuinely out in the field.
 Start the hunt and you will find yourself standing right next to the **WLD tent**.
-Turn around — and there is the ON6WL club tent too.
+Turn around, and there is the ON6WL club tent too.
 A small wink to everyone who has been part of this journey.

 ### Read the Briefing First